 Looking over the guardrails of the Mapo Bridge, it's a 60-foot drop into the Han River.
 That's probably not high enough to die on impact, but that hasn't stopped many people from trying.

 Over the past five years, at least 100 South Koreans have jumped into the river.
-About half of those died.
+About half of those died from.
 Of the 31 bridges across the Han, Mapo seems to be the top choice for jumpers.

 Tired of it being referred to as the bridge of death, the Seoul City government recently made some changes to the bridge.
 Now officials are calling it the Bridge of Life.